openshift/enhancements/enhancements/insights/insights-operator-runtime.md

 Since a fingerprint executable runs under a downgraded privilege model, with a limited process life-span, significantly more freedom is afforded to it, but some care is still necessary.
 Notably, a fingerprint executable can have a larger dependency set beyond the core language SDK to meet its needs.
 Additionally, fingerprint executables can leverage languages with a greater emphasis on productivity (e.g. Golang), provided the implementations still utilize input and output hardening techniques, and do not load potentially rogue code in the container.
 Each fingerprint implementation may even have a different language runtime than its peers.
 The following rules should be followed:

-1. __Scanning code must be statically compiled and not rely on dynamic library loading.__ This is essentially already required to achieve stable execution on arbitrary container layers, including those with differing libc implementations, or even scratch containers with no additional libraries
+1. __Inspecting code must be statically compiled and not rely on dynamic library loading.__ This is essentially already required to achieve stable execution on arbitrary container layers, including those with differing libc implementations, or even scratch containers with no additional libraries
 2. __All analysis I/O operations should be limit-bound.__ A container either through error or design may have files of arbitrary size, or files in a corrupt state.
 Any potentially unbounded operation (e.g. reading to the end of a file or following a reference data structure to its arbitrary end) is prohibited.
-3. __Memory and CPU usage should not be input derived.__ In addition to achieving system stability and performance goals, ensuring the overhead of a scanning process does not increase significantly relative to input data is critical in preventing potential Denial-of-Service attacks relying on a specially crafted container filesystem.
+3. __Memory and CPU usage should not be input derived.__ In addition to achieving system stability and performance goals, ensuring the overhead of a inspecting process does not increase significantly relative to input data is critical in preventing potential Denial-of-Service attacks relying on a specially crafted container filesystem.

 ##### No Impact on Workloads

-Scanning containers must not disrupt the containers that are scanned and have an impact on their quality of service.
+Inspecting containers must not disrupt the containers that are inspected and have an impact on their quality of service.
-The container scanner is running with its own memory and CPU requirements and does not consume resources from the scanned container.
+The insights-operator-runtime is running with its own memory and CPU requirements and does not consume resources from the inspected container.

 ##### Measurable Impact on Gathering Time & Payload

 The workload data is gathered every 12 hours by the Insights Operator.
 Gathering the runtime data will increase the overall executing time of the workload gatherer.
 The increase must remain reasonable.

-In the existing initial implementation of the container scanner, it takes __~200 ms to scan a single container__.
+In the existing initial implementation of the insights-operator-runtime, it takes __~200 ms to scan a single container__.
-As the scanning is done in parallel on each worker node, its overall duration is impacted by the density of the cluster (number of containers per worker node).
+As the inspection is done in parallel on each worker node, its overall duration is impacted by the density of the cluster (number of containers per worker node).
 On a fresh OpenShift cluster (with no user workload and only OpenShift own containers), it takes ~15 seconds to scan all containers.
 For a 8-worker node with 800 containers, assuming the containers are spread evenly, it would take around 20 seconds to scan the whole cluster.
-In practice, it will be a bit longer and capped by the scanning of the worker node with the most containers.
+In practice, it will be a bit longer and capped by the inspection of the worker node with the most containers.

 The additional data in the `workloadRuntimeInfoContainer` will increase the size of the insights payload that is archived and sent to Red Hat backends.